zachdini/betterspace_documentation/README.md

 - `actions`, `reducers` and `store` are three folders that contains all the relevant files to make **Redux** work.

 ### How to start
+Any developer can play with the code by following the steps:
+1. Open the terminal, fork the front end repo https://github.com/Belfio/betterspace_testing and enter into the folder
+1. Run the command `yarn install` to install all the packages
+1. Run the command `yarn start` to start the server and get the local version running

+Now you can create a new jsx file inside `/src/`.
+This file will contain your new component.
+In order to add this component to the whole project, please create the global `const`
+const Header = props => <Async load={import('./Header.jsx')} componentProps={props}/>

+and add it to the `render()` in your desired position (check Router `Switch` functionality and the`isAuthenticated()` function).